Dental Bridge Solutions at Cody Dental Group

 Dental bridges are a time-tested and common solution for replacing missing teeth.
 There are a few different dental bridge options available, and we’ll help you determine which bridge best suits you and your particular dental needs.
 For more information on each type of dental bridge we offer, refer to the list below:

-- Maryland dental bridges – Also known as a resin-bonded bridge, this type is designed with plastic teeth and metal attachments.
+Also known as maryland bridges, this type is designed with plastic teeth and metal attachments.
 These metal attachments wing off either side of the prosthetic tooth and are bonded to a patient’s existing teeth.
 This is a more cost-effective and minimally-invasive bridge option.

 Dental Bridges vs. Dental Implants